DerGuru/The-Resonant/Chapters/P2-17_Network Leak.md

 Jason leaned over the nearest screen.
 “Show me the place it shouldn’t.”

 Milo split a window.
-A map of edges and little reputation dots appeared—switches, forgotten kiosks, old traffic brains.
+A map of edges and little reputation dots appeared - switches, forgotten kiosks, old traffic brains.
 He tapped a rectangle that didn’t glow like the others.
 “Here.
 A shadow interface on a fleet modem, routing through a VLAN that smells like fresh paint over mold.
 Their collector is mis‑scoped.
-It’s taking anything that announces itself with the right tone—Gen‑3 eyes, lift controllers, ticket validators—and dropping summaries into a dead mailbox.
+It’s taking anything that announces itself with the right tone - Gen‑3 eyes, lift controllers, ticket validators - and dropping summaries into a dead mailbox.
 The leak isn’t a hole.
 It’s a desk drawer no one locks.”

 “Speed versus stealth,” Lina said, settling into the chair like rope settling into a cleat.
 “We take enough to prove it’s there, then leave.”